 In 2006, the production of bioenergy harvesters started.
 A product that suits well with Bracke Forest as it’s part of forestry.

 At the turn of the year 2011–2012, Bracke Forest AB was purchased by Ekonord and Mittkapital.

 In December 2013, 100% of Bracke Forest was purchased by the Cranab Group in Vindeln.
 At the same time, the Italian crane manufacturer Fassi became a minority shareholder in the Cranab Group, consisting of Cranab, Vimek and Bracke Forest.

-Today, Bracke Forest AB in Bräcke is managed by Hjalmar Ljungberg’s grandson, Klas-Håkan, who is CEO of the company.
+Today, Bracke Forest AB in Bräcke is managed by Hjalmar Ljungberg’s grandson, Klas-Håkan, who is the CEO of the company.
 Bracke Forest has been part of technology shifts in forestry for over 90 years.
-From horses to tractors, from one-man cross cut saws to chain saws, and machinery that harvests whole trees.
+From horses to tractors, from one-man cross-cut saws to chainsaws, and machinery that harvests whole trees.
 But...

 We continue to design machines that are helping to produce an environment conducive to forest growth and regeneration.
 Something that is beneficial to us all.

-Bracke Forest products are available in all parts of the world, with the exception of Antarctica.
-(We should hope that we never have to deliver any of our current products there!)
+Bracke Forest products are available in all parts of the world, except for Antarctica.
+We should however hope that we never have to deliver any of our current products there!